Egalitarian Graph Orientations: Introduction

 \paragraph{Unconstrained orientations} Venkateswaran introduced the problem of directing the edges of an undirected graph so as to minimize the maximum indegree~\cite{venkateswaran2004}.
 The problem arises from a telecommunications network design problem in which source-sink pairs $(s_i,t_i)$ are linked by a directed $s_i$-to-$t_i$ path $c_i$ (called a {\em circuit}).
 When an edge of the network fails, all circuits using that edge fail and must be rerouted.
 For each failed circuit, the responsibility for finding an alternate path is assigned to either the source or sink corresponding to that circuit.
 To limit the rerouting load of any vertex, it is desirable to minimize the maximum number of circuits for which any vertex is responsible.

 Venkateswaran models this problem with an undirected graph whose vertices are the sources and sinks and whose edges are the circuits.
 He assigns the responsibility of a circuit's potential failure by orienting the edge to either the source or the sink of this circuit.
 Minimizing the maximum number of circuits for which any vertex is responsible can thus be achieved by finding an orientation that minimizes the maximum indegree of any vertex.
 Venkateswaran shows how to find such an orientation~\cite{venkateswaran2004}.
 Asahiro, Miyano, Ono, and Zenmyo give a simpler analysis~\cite{amoz2006}.
+Asahiro et al show further that for any $w\geq \lceil {{{max degree}}\over {2}}\rceil$ the {\sc Path Reversal} algorithm minimizes the number of vertices with indegree at most $w$ and consequently minimizes the number of vertices with indegree at least $w+1$~\cite{ajmo2016}.

-However, once the maximum indegree has been minimized, further improvements are possible.
-One could also minimize the {\em number} of vertices of maximum indegree, then minimize the second-highest indegree and the number of such vertices, and so on.
-We formalize this notion in the following way: given two orientations $G_A$ and $G_B$, we prefer $G_A$ to $G_B$ if the sequence of indegrees of $G_A$ (in decreasing order) is lexicographically before the sequence of indegrees of $G_B$ (in decreasing order).
+However, there may be multiple orientations that have the same minimized maximum indegree.
+The orientation that has the minimum number of nodes with maximum indegree is preferable since it minimizes the number of nodes that have the maximum rerouting load.
+Among the orientations that minimize the number of nodes with maximum indegree, the one that minimizes the number of second largest indegree is preferable for the same reason of rerouting load.
+Continuing this reasoning, we can formalize this notion in the following way: given two orientations $G_A$ and $G_B$, we prefer $G_A$ to $G_B$ if the sequence of indegrees of $G_A$ (in non-increasing order) is lexicographically before the sequence of indegrees of $G_B$ (in non-increasing order).
 We refer to finding the best orientation with respect to this measure as the {\em minimum lexicographic} orientation.
 In Section~\ref{sec:min-lex-arb}, we show that a natural greedy algorithm finds the minimum lexicographic orientation: start with an arbitrary orientation and repeatedly reverse the orientation of a directed path while doing so improves the objective.